 Can everyone be hypnotised?
 Yes.
 Hypnosis is an entirely natural state of mind which everyone goes through on the way from waking to sleeping.
 As you relax down into sleep, the thinking part of the mind becomes unconscious first, then after a short period of time, the instinctive part of the mind also becomes unconscious for that short period of time you are in a hypnotic state of mind.
 The hypnotherapist can help you to attain this state, and control the depth of relaxation within that state.
 If you wish to be hypnotised you can be; but nobody can ever be hypnotised against their will.

 What can hypnosis treat?
 Treatment can be divided into four types: 1.
 Compulsive behaviour and habits: Under this general heading are such problems as nail biting, stuttering, smoking, overeating, addictions and many more.
 2. Nervous and neurosis problems: This includes anxiety, nervous tension, panic attacks, insomnia, nervous asthma, all sorts of phobias and neurotic behaviour.
-3. Ego boost: Included in this group are self confidence, memory retention and concentration exercises, self hypnosis, relaxation techniques and all the training methods for self improvement such as learning to let go of negative emotions like anger or guilt etc. 4.
-Physical: Under this heading is local pain control, fertility support & self- hypnosis tools to stay calm and prepared for childbirth.
+3. Ego boost: Included in this group are self-confidence, memory retention and concentration exercises, self-hypnosis, relaxation techniques and all the training methods for self-improvement.
+4. Physical: Under this heading is local pain control, fertility support and childbirth.
 Mental attitudes to illness may also be modified to promote healing and allow the mind to be actively involved in promoting well being of the body.
 The big advantage here being that healing is prompted rapidly and is unhampered by drugs.

 How safe is hypnosis?
 A qualified hypnotherapist has the professional training to know how hypnosis should be employed as well as when it should (or shouldn’t) be used.
 Your hypnotherapist’s qualifications are your assurance of safety.
 You will never say or do anything under hypnosis that you would not say or do when fully awake.
 You can wake yourself up at any time you wish.
 The hypnotic state is maintained by mutual co-operation between you and your hypnotherapist.